aarch23/OptYx/README.md

 	- ROI % of a contract
 	- Defined categories for our Target Variable (y)

 	0 = Strong Sell		| (< - 60%)
 	1 = Sell 		| (> -60% to < -10%)
 	2 = Pass		| (> -10% to 10%)
 	3 = Buy 		| (> 10% to < 60%)
 	4 = Strong Buy  	| (> 60% to < 80%)|
 	5 = Very High Return    | (> 100%)

-Combined SPY, VIX, Inflation, Sentiment data --> then fed into ML Model.
+After we combined SPY, VIX, Inflation, Sentiment data we then ran it in our into ML Model.

 _________________________________

 Part 2: Binomial Option Pricing Tree

-The code in this folder is an example of what the Binomial Model will be utilized for next: To understand the different probabilities assigned to a upward and downward move in the price of SPY.
-Using this, we hope/will be able to get a better understanding of our Risk at each time step (Day 1, 2, 3) - and will be able to see our Expected Value and evaluate Risk accordingly.
-This will serve as a "blueprint/guide???"  to knowing when to potentially take profit/exit a trade.
+The code in this folder is an example of what the Binomial Model which will be deployed in our later development.
+Our machine learninng process produces unique probabilities to each target outcome.
+By using these probabilities we will understand the R/R of the contract at each upward/downward move in the underlying.
+Using this model will allow the user to understand how the contract prices behave, and when R/R values change to a point where some exposure needs to be reduced/ added to support the strategy.